ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 specified by this memo has version number 1.

 NOTE TO RFC EDITOR: remove this paragraph before publication.
-For testing drafts of this memo, a version number of 0x80000000 plus the draft number is used.
+For testing this draft of the memo, a version number of 0x8000000b is used.

 ## Requests